architect/arc.codes/src/shared/en/aws/guides-deps.md

 # Dependencies

-> Shared deps are necessary and having them go out of sync is an error prone condition.
-Recommendation: out-of-date dependencies is a failing test!
+> Shared dependencies are necessary and having them go out of sync is an error-prone condition.
+Recommendation: make out-of-date dependencies a failing test!

 Module dependencies in an `.arc` project are defined in two places: